Hongtian22/aws_capstone/host_flask_aws.md

 ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 8000
+apt-get install iptables-persistent
 ```

-This line forwards requests at port 80 to port 8000.
+The first line forwards requests at port 80 to port 8000.
 This is important.

+The second line makes it so you can persist your iptable settings.
+When you run it you should be prompted to save your current iptable settings.
+Choose yes.

 ## Step 4 - Setup App